joinpursuit/Pursuit-Core-Web/advanced_or_misc/recaptcha_protect_your_sites/README.md

 * Handle when the user indicates that they are not a bot with the `onChange` prop.
   * Save the verification token provided by the reCAPTCHA widget to the state
 * Handle when there's an error with the `onErrored` prop
-* When submitting your form/performing the action, check that the user verified they were not a bot and send the `recaptchaToken` with your request to the server.
+* When submitting your form/performing the action, check that the user verified they were not a bot and send the `recaptchaToken` with your request to the Server.

 ### 5. Server Setup

-We need to setup our server to keep our **secret key** and use it to verify the reCAPTCHA token we get from our client.
+We need to setup our Server to keep our **secret key** and use it to verify the reCAPTCHA token we get from our Client.

 Store your secret key in an environment variable using a `.env` file with the following content.
 ```